NYULibraries/synthetic-tests-pings/README.md

 # Synthetic Tests

-Runs a series of AWS Lambdas synthetic tests against NYU Libraries Web Services applications and vendor applications.
+Runs a series of AWS Lambda synthetic tests against NYU Libraries Web Services applications and vendor applications.

 Synthetic tests run on a schedule and report based on availability and response time.